yanghoon/obsidian-workspace/Blog/Packaging of Web Application.md

 	1. Mono Repo
 ## Uscase

-Before talking about packaging patterns, we can also think about usecases.
+Before talking about packaging patterns, we can also think about use cases.
+We should not hart development experiance
 ### Local Development

 * Hot Reload